 Congressional Study Group on Japan

-The U.S. Association of Former Members of Congress established the CSGJ in 1993 in cooperation with the East-West Center to provide Members of Congress and Congressional staff an informal, and bipartisan forum for the analysis and study of policy options on major issues facing the U.S.-Japan alliance.
-The CSGJ also provides opportunities for Members of Congress to meet with their counterparts in the Japanese tradition of candid discussions on key issues facing both the United States and Japan.
+The U.S. Association of Former Members of Congress established the CSGJ in 1993 in cooperation with the East-West Center to provide Members of Congress and senior Congressional staff an independent, non-partisan, and non-advocacy forum for candid and substantive discussions and parliamentary exchange on major issues facing the U.S.-Japan alliance.

-CSGJ’s activities are made possible by a grant from the Japan-U.S. Friendship Commission, the Sasakawa Peace Foundation USA, and the organizations which make up the Study Group’s Business Advisory Council.
-For more information about how you can get involved or support our programming, please contact Sabine Schleidt, Director of International Programs, at SSchleidt@usafmc.org or 202-222-0972.
+The Study Group’s activities are supported by a generous grant from the Sasakawa Peace Foundation USA and from Japan-U.S. Friendship Commission and the organizations which make up the Study Group’s Business Advisory Council.
+Learn more here.

 The Distinguished Speaker Series – The Distinguished Speaker Series exposes Members of Congress and senior congressional staff to the issues that affect U.S.-Japan relations by bringing high-level speakers to Capitol Hill.
 The Congressional Study Group on Japan is pleased to have the opportunity to organize events featuring Members of the Japanese Diet, U.S. and Japanese administration officials, and other leading experts, journalists, and captains of industry.
 The Congressional Study Group on Japan works with the Embassy of Japan, business community, and other like-minded organizations to maximize collaboration toward our shared goal of promoting international legislative dialogue.